ahwinkelman/School_District_Analysis/README.md

 Updated District Summary
 ![image](https://user-images.githubusercontent.com/107078763/177803301-72cd185b-d4f8-4487-84e1-3931557c7c74.png)

 How is the school summary affected?
+Thomas High School's performance relative to other schools?
 The school summary for Thomas High School was slightly worse than when the 9th graders scores were untouched.
 Overall passing % dropped from 90.95% to 90.63% but Thomas High School was still the 2nd best performing school based on % Overall passing in the district.
 The 9th grade class at Thomas High School accounts for ~28% of student population so the impact is felt more at a school summary level.
 The minor drops average scores, % passing, and overall passing indicates the the 9th grade class is a top performing class in the school but the performance of the 10th through 12th graders is consistent across the school which is why the school is still ranked #2 in the district.

 Origianl Top School Summary